 510 S. Main St. | map |

-Opened: Sometime around 1910.
+Opened: Sometime around 1910 as the Rounder Theatre.
 It was in the south storefront in the Rennie Hotel building on the east side of the street just south of 5th.
 The hotel entrance at the south side of the building used an address of 510 1/2.

 Arthur Hyman was running the Rounder in 1911.
 It was listed as one of his houses in the August 1911 issue of the trade magazine Motography.
 See the College Theatre page for more on the Hyman circuit.
 Evidently Arthur didn't stick around.